 This post is also available in: Suomi (Finnish) Svenska (Swedish)

-Interacting with a person in grief is an important skill: several academic studies have shown that respectful and supportive interaction with a professional is of great help to a person who has lost their loved one, both in the short and long term (see the EBM reviews by the Finnish Nursing Research Foundation).
-You could say that the skill of interacting with someone in grief is an integral part of the help any professional can give to a grieving person.
-Your job description may include reporting, examination, rescuing, nursing or diagnosing – in any case, your duty as a professional is to ensure that your actions help the grieving person during a very stressful period in their life.
+Interacting with a person experiencing grief is an important skill: several academic studies have shown that respectful and supportive interaction with a professional is of great help to people who have lost a loved one, both in the short and long term (according to the evidence-based clinical guidelines for nursing by the Finnish Nursing Research Foundation).
+We can say that the skill of interacting with a grieving person is an integral part of the support that a professional can give to the bereaved.
+Whether your job description includes reporting, examination, rescuing, nursing or diagnosing, your duty as a professional is to ensure that your actions help the grieving person during a very stressful period in their life.

 Sources on the Internet:

 • Hoitotyön tutkimussäätiö (2018). Äkillisesti kuolleen henkilön läheisten tukeminen.
 Hoitotyön suositus (online).
 Hoitotyön tutkimussäätiön asettama työryhmä.
-Helsinki: Hoitotyön tutkimussäätiö, 2018 (viitattu 4.9.2018).
-Saatavilla: www.hotus.fi.
+Helsinki: Hoitotyön tutkimussäätiö, 2018 (accessed on 4 September 2018).
+Retrieved from www.hotus.fi.

 Literature: